dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

 In this case, we print to the `console` whenever the `<div/>` is clicked on.
 We attach an `onClick` event handler to the `<div>` JSX element, and that event handler is `this.clickHandler`, the `clickHandler` function we defined in the object given to `React.createClass`.
-The name of the handler function can be anything.
+The name of the handler function can be anything (clickHandler, stateChanger, userClick ... whatever you want).

-While the React documentation as a complete list of events that can be handled, consider for now `onClick`, `onMouseOver`, `onMouseOut`.
+While the React documentation as a complete list of events that can be handled, consider for now `onClick`, `onMouseOver`, and `onMouseOut`.

+Let's recap.
+1. We can create an initial, changeable state for our component by assigning a function to `getInitialState` (like `backcolor: '#0000FF'`).
+2. We can use that state in our `render` with `this.state.VARIABLE` (which is `this.state.backcolor` in our example).
+3. We can record what the user is doing with event handlers - `onClick`, `onMouseOver`, `onMouseOut` and such - and respond by calling functions.

 So how do we change our state based on user interaction?
 Glad you asked!
-Enter `this.setState()`.
+Enter the puzzle piece that brings all this together... `this.setState()`.

 ```JavaScript
 var Stateful = React.createClass({